 Roman Glass Flask, Imperial period, circa 1st-3rd century CE.
 1.9 x 4.6 inches.
 An elegant form of free blown, translucent glass of a sage green hue.
 Petite base with rough pontil mark, beneath an ovoid body, rounded shoulder and cylindrical neck and in-folded disc-shaped rim.
 Silver and rainbow iridescence inside the body add to the beauty and charm of this rare piece.
 Provenance: Davis collection, Houston, Texas.

 A Rare, early American Thumbprint Punch bowl on a high standard.
-32 even scallops around the rim, with seven rows of graduated thumbprints on the bowl, wafer construction.
+Mid-19th century, Bakewell, Pears & Co, Pittsburgh, Pa., with 32 even scallops around the rim, above seven rows of graduated thumbprints on the bowl, wafer construction.
 Atop a raised double step hollow stem with 12 flutes; circular foot with 24 even scallops.
 12 1/2 inches (diameter of bowl); 12 1/2 inches (height); 7 1/2 diameter of foot.
 Weighing in at more than 10 pounds, this rare punch bowl is one of only a couple of known examples, one of which resides in the collection of the Metropolitan Museum of Art, and another at the Corning Museum.
 This is the largest size of the punchbowl and is a grandaddy of Early American Glass.
 Reference: Lee/EAPG, pl.
 59. illustrates a smaller example, text page 183, "The large covered compotes and the punch bowls are among the most interesting specimens of American glass, and are so gorgeous in appearance as to justify their being classed as veritable museum pieces."
 Price on Request.